ParallelSSH/parallel-ssh/README.rst

 SFTP support
 ************

-SFTP is supported (scp version 2 protocol) natively, no scp command used.
+SFTP is supported (scp version 2) natively, no scp command used.

 For example to copy a local file to remote hosts in parallel